Skip to content

 Scheduled time is the fixed time assigned to each bus on a route.
 This information is shared in printed stop schedules at bus stops.
 Schedules are helpful for planning your trip in advance, but they aren’t always helpful when something happens along your route that causes a delay.
 For example, traffic, construction or weather can all lead to a bus showing up late to a stop, and scheduled times can’t account for this.

 Real-time information helps to fill that gap by showing where the bus is actually located at any given time, not just where it “should” be.
-You might know this as the live information that you see in Transit app, Next Departures tool on octranspo.com, in a text from 560560 (standard rates apply), or on Transit Information Screens at stations.
+You might know this as the live information that you see in Transit app, the Next Departures tool on octranspo.com, in a text from 560560 (standard rates apply), or on Transit Information Screens at stations.

 “Right now, there are a lot of steps in between real-time information collection from buses and the customer tools that the data gets posted to,” explains Lawrence, our Customer Information Systems Section Manager.
 “Our job is to reduce these steps, streamline the data, and get it out to our customers as fast and in as many ways as possible.”